danninx/tim/README.md

 ```

 ## Installation and Prerequisites
 If you (most likely) plan on using git repositories as a source, you will need to have `git` installed and setup (with whatever authorization you need, normally an SSH key) on your system.
-I provide the `linux/amd64` build in the repository, but if that doesn't fit your system you will need to build from source.

 ```sh
 git clone https://github.com/danninx/tim.git && cd tim